Estate Planning with highly appreciated stock

 For elderly stockholders — or holders with a reduced life expectancy — the decision remains difficult.
 The death tax penalizes those persons who accumulate wealth during their life and hang onto it until death.
 All property that a person has possession of, control over, or an interest in is included at death in his or her taxable estate.
 For large estates, as much as 55 percent of the total value of all assets may be consumed by taxes.

 With proper lifetime planning, however, an individual may substantially reduce, or even eliminate, the death tax.
-Lifetime gift-giving opportunities offer enormous tax saving possibilities.
+Lifetime gift-giving opportunities offer enormous tax-saving possibilities.

-First, every person is allowed to make annual gifts of up to $10,000 to an unlimited member of persons.
+First, every person is allowed to make annual gifts of up to $10,000 to an unlimited number of persons.
 If married, a couple may combine their gifts to $20,000 per donee per year.
 All such gifts are excluded from the gift tax and are removed from the donor’s estate for purposes of computing the death tax.
 In addition, the donee may be in a smaller income tax bracket, qualifying for the lower 10 percent capital gains tax rate.

 Second, a lifetime gift “freezes” the value of the gift asset on the date of the gift.
 All future appreciation goes to the benefit of the donee with no additional transfer taxes.